Schwäbisch Hall station: History

 Schwäbisch Hall station is located on the Crailsheim–Heilbronn railway, originally called the Kocherbahn ("Kocher Railway", referring to the Kocher river).
 The line was built at the request of the population and followed its approval by the Württemberg Chamber of Deputies in 1860.
 The Heilbronn–Schwäbisch Hall section was opened in 1862 and extended to Crailsheim in December 1867.
 The station originally had three platforms, which were connected by crossings over the tracks, a freight yard, a signal box, which was demolished in 1968, and several sidings.

-Loss of significance of the Murr Railway
+Loss of significance with the opening of the Murr Railway

 About 10 years after the construction of Schwäbisch Hall station, the building of the Waiblingen–Schwäbisch Hall railway (Murr Valley Railway) connected Stuttgart with Crailsheim and provided a shorter route to Nuremberg than the line through Aalen.
 The Murr Valley Railway ended at a junction with the Crailsheim–Heilbronn railway on a ridge on the eastern side of the Kocher valley gorge in Hessental, which at that time had not yet been incorporated in Hall; this route avoided Schwäbisch Hall station, which is on the valley slopes.
 This meant that the town station, despite its more central location, became less significant than the Hessental station.